hcilab/HoloLensBoxAndBlocks/README.md

 Here are a few things that I struggled with and came up often. see below for potential solutions or work-arounds.

-* TCP communication, the namespace used for TCP socket communication
+* TCP communication, the namespace used for TCP socket communication in unity doesn't work for a project build for UWP, and vice versa
+* if no icons show up in steam VR just go back into the steam settings directory outlined in step 4 of setting up & installing.

 ## Future Work